msimmond/ca-soil-health-reports/README.md

-# Soil Health Reports Shiny App
+# California Soil Health Reports Shiny App

-A modular Shiny application for generating soil health reports using the `soils` package and Quarto.
+A comprehensive Shiny application for generating soil health reports for California agricultural producers.
+The app provides an 8-step workflow for data upload, filtering, analysis, and report generation using integrated soil health functions and Quarto templates.

 ## Features

-- **Two modes**: Single farm upload or full dataset analysis
-- **On-farm comparisons**: Distinguish between different fields on a farm
-- **Modular design**: Clean separation of concerns with Shiny modules
-- **Progress tracking**: Real-time progress indicators during report generation
-- **Caching**: Memoized report generation for performance
+- **8-step workflow**: Guided process from data upload to report generation
+- **Data filtering**: Filter by crop, soil type, and other variables with cross-filtering
+- **Quality assurance**: Comprehensive data validation with user-friendly error messages
+- **Grouping options**: Compare different fields or treatments with validation
+- **Interactive previews**: Real-time data preview and validation feedback
-- **Multiple outputs**: HTML and PDF download options
+- **Multiple outputs**: HTML and DOCX report formats
+- **Template system**: Excel template with detailed instructions and column guide

 ## Prerequisites